Cyberbit-7/alohomora/README.md

 ### Note: The steps listed below are for Chromebooks running on ChromeOS v119 and under.
 For Chromebooks v120 and above, scroll to the bottom of the guide for special instructions.

+### Step 0a
+This is not part of the actual exploit, but if this is your first time setting up/using this exploit, you should do this.
+While signed in to your school account normally, open Chromebook Settings and navigate to "About ChromeOS".
+In the window that appears, your version number should be listed.
+If your version is listed to be Version 119 or below, you are good to go to continue with the exploit!
+If your version is listed to be Version 120 or above, this exploit will not work with these steps.
+Scroll to the bottom of the guide to see instructions for v120 and above.

 ### Step 1a
 Go to logout screen, and turn off Wi-Fi using the control panel on bottom right.